How to Increase Milk Supply: Why Dehydration May Play a Role

 Here, we’ll show you the main causes of low milk supply, including dehydration.
-You’ll learn how to recognize the signs of low milk supply and the most common symptoms of dehydration.
+You’ll learn how to recognize the signs of low milk supply and the most common signs of dehydration.
 We’ll also give you tips on how to increase your milk supply if you’re dehydrated.

 What Causes Low Milk Supply?

 Before we address how to increase milk supply, it’s useful to understand what causes low production in the first place.
 While only a small number of women experience breast milk supply issues, there are several factors that may cause a shortage.

 Women who suffer from hormonal disorders, thyroid problems, or diabetes may have difficulty producing enough milk.
 Rare medical conditions, including mammary hypoplasia and insufficient glandular tissue (IGT), can also lead to low levels of milk production.
 Women who have had breast surgery or trauma may also have difficulty with lactation.